ux-at-icfnext/cwig/pages/patterns/tooltip.md

   - Use tooltips only on elements that appear interactive, like buttons or links.

   - If using tooltips in one context, use in all similar contexts.

+  _When developing, be sure that tooltips can be accessed by keyboard, by tap on touch screens, and by screen readers_

 schema: # example schema below .. repeat sets for as many fields as you have
   - fieldname: title